gissilali/nft-ticketing/README.md

 `NEXT_PUBLIC_UP_SEPOLIA_ADDRESS` - the address for the unlock protocol smart contract on the Sepolia Testnet

-`NEXT_PUBLIC_MOBIFI_WALLET_ADDRESS` - the wallet address getting a portion from the key/ticket purchases
+`NEXT_PUBLIC_MOBIFI_WALLET_ADDRESS` - the wallet address receiving a portion of currency from the key/ticket purchases

 `UNLOCK_PROTOCOL_SEPOLIA_ADDRESS` - the address for the unlock protocol smart contract on the Sepolia Testnet